Tap into Hash picoCTF 2025 Solution

 Learn more

 The challenge name "tap into hash" hints at using a hash function as a key derivation step.
-This is conceptually similar to how HMAC-based key derivation (HKDF) works in real protocols - a hash function expands a master secret into keying material.
+This is conceptually similar to how HMAC-based key derivation (HKDF) works in real protocols; a hash function expands a master secret into keying material.
 Here, SHA-256 of the key produces exactly 32 bytes of uniform-looking output, which is then used as the XOR mask repeated across blocks.
+See stream ciphers in CTFs for why this construction is broken.

 2. Step 2Derive the keystream